ramgopireddy/ocp-gitops/README.md

 ## Running ArgoCD Applications to demonstrate Phase Hooks:
-Now to demonstrate use of `Phases`, lets create another Application using the following:
+Now to demonstrate the use of `Phases`, let's create another Application using the following:
 ```
 cat << EOF > app2.yaml
 apiVersion: argoproj.io/v1alpha1